cyberark/secretless-broker/resource-definitions/README.md

 # Examples

-To manually create the CRD, let's fist ensure that we have none already defined:
+To manually create the CRD, let's first ensure that we have none already defined:
 ```
 $ kubectl get crd
 No resources found.